h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 ## Objective

 For this tutorial, we will explore the Titanic dataset from the perspective of a passenger life insurance company with [H2O.ai's](https://www.h2o.ai/) enterprise product, [Driverless AI](https://www.h2o.ai/products/h2o-driverless-ai/).
-We will explore possible riks factors derived from this dataset that could have been considered when selling passenger insurance during this time.
+We will explore possible risk factors derived from this dataset that could have been considered when selling passenger insurance during this time.
 More specifically, we will create a predictive model to determine what factors contributed to a passenger surviving.

 In this overview of Driverless AI, you will learn how to load data, explore data details, generate Auto visualizations, launch an experiment, explore feature engineering, view experiment results and get a quick tour of the Machine Learning Interpretability report.